-You'll do all your carving on this project with your drill, and you really just dive in and leave the goop scooping for later.
-In fact, if you truly wanted to make this project easy you could skip that part all together.
+You'll do all your carving on this project with your drill, and you just dive in and leave the goop scooping for later.
+If you genuinely wanted to make this project easy you could skip that part altogether.

 This easy pumpkin carving tutorial also shows you how to get a horizontal design around your pumpkin.
-Don't worry though, it's still very easy to do.Continue to 9 of 12 below.
+Don't worry though.
+It's still effortless to do.Continue to 9 of 12 below.

 09 of 12